cerner/fhir.cerner.com/content/millennium/dstu2/individuals/patient.md

 _Implementation Notes_

-* The following elements are not supported and will not be used while creating the patient:
+* The following elements are not supported and will cause an error to be returned if set:
     * [Patient.deceased]
     * [Patient.multipleBirth]
     * [Patient.photo]